 I arrived at the SAU and and had some of my blood taken as well as a indwelling catheter inserted to release the urine.
 The on-duty consultant then came and performed a neurological examination whilst asking questions about my symptoms and how they appeared.

 I was given a bed within the SAU overnight after having an MRI scan of my spine later that night.
 Whilst walking into the bed bay area I discovered I had lost most of the sensation and strength in my legs.
 I had to use the wall as support and guide my feet visually to avoid falling over.

 The next day I had another MRI scan, but this time my including my brain and full spine.
 Neurological tests were done throughout the day as the strength and sensation in my body became worse.
 Eventually I received a call from a neurologist who had reviewed the MRI scans and had a diagnosis.

 The diagnosis was Transverse Myelitis, which is inflammation of the spinal cord.
 The MRI scans has shown inflammatory lesions between segments T2 - T7 and T8 - T11 along with further inflammatory lesions in the brain.

 Treatment and Recovery

 I was admitted into a neurology ward and treated with IV steroids for five days.
 The steroids also reduce the inflammation in the cord which was causing the aches, pains, and other symptoms.

 The IV treatment began to regain my energy and feeling, and my strength began returning to my legs.
-I was now able to transfer myself from the hospital bed into the chair beside it, walk short distances with aid (e.g. to the toilet and shower), and stand independently on my strengthening legs.
+I was now able to transfer myself from the hospital bed into the chair beside it, walk short distances with aid (e.g. to the toilet and shower), and stand independently.